astropy/photutils/docs/user_guide/grouping.rst

    [ 1  2  3  4  5  6  7  8  9 10 11  4  6  3 12 13 14 15 16 17]

-The result of this process is an array of integers, ``group_id``, where each integer represents the group to which the corresponding star.
+The result of this process is an array of integers, ``group_id``, where each integer represents the group to which the corresponding star belongs.
 Stars that share the same group ID are considered part of the same group.

 When performing PSF photometry, you can add the group IDs to the initial parameters table (``init_params``) that is passed to the photometry